jvnes/home-assistant.io/source/_integrations/rfxtrx.markdown

 #### Replace device

 Some battery-powered devices send commands or data with a randomly generated id.
 When batteries are replaced, the id changes.
 In order to use the device, it needs to be re-added either through automatic add or manually.
 This will create a new device.
-To transfer user-configured names and entity ids of the old device, select the old device in the options menu under *Select device to configure*.
-In the device options menu, select from the *Select device to replace* menu the new device and press *Submit*.
+To transfer user-configured names and entity ids of the old device, first go to the integration panel (/config/integrations).
+Click on CONFIGURE on the rfxcom Tile.
+In the menu “select device to configure” select the old device and press *Submit*.
+Now select the new device.
 The names and ids of the old device will be transferred to the new device and the old device will be automatically deleted.

 ### Delete device